swiss-ai-center/core-engine/docs/reference/ae-ano-detection.md

 Access the `ae-ano-detection` documentation on <http://localhost:8282/docs>.

-Access the Engine documentation on <http://localhost:8080/docs> to validate the backend has been successfully registered to the Engine.
+Access the Core Engine documentation on <http://localhost:8080/docs> to validate the backend has been successfully registered to the Core Engine.

 ## Start the service locally with minikube and a local Docker image